waps101/depth-from-polarisation/README.md

 # Linear depth estimation from an uncalibrated, monocular polarisation image

 This is a Matlab implementation of our ECCV 2016 paper "Linear depth estimation from an uncalibrated, monocular polarisation image".
-It also includes an implementation of polarimetric image decomposition (linear and nonlinear optimisation), two comparison shape-from-polarisation methods, a simple least squares surface integration method (with foreground mask) and a basic method for pixel-wise specular labelling.
+It also includes an implementation of polarimetric image decomposition (linear and nonlinear optimisation), two comparison shape-from-polarisation methods, a simple least squares surface integration method (which supports a foreground mask) and a basic method for pixel-wise specular labelling.

 Note: I am in the process of cleaning up the code and adding to the repository.
 I will update the list of what has been uploaded as I go along.
 Content included so far:

 1. Comparison methods
 2. Least squares integrator
 3. Polarimetric image decomposition

-4. ... check back soon for more!
+Still to add:

+1. Specular model, specular labelling
+2. Boundary prior (computing boundary azimuth and weight)
+3. Sample datasets
+4. Code for generating synthetic datasets and evaluating

 I will add documentation and demo scripts as I upload the code.